Israeli Man Indicted for Assault on French Catholic Nun in Jerusalem

 Key Facts

-- The suspect, Yona Simcha Schreiber, is described as an Israeli settler from the West Bank.
+- Yona Simcha Schreiber, an Israeli settler from the West Bank, has been indicted for assaulting a nun.

-- The victim is a 48-year-old French Catholic nun and researcher at Jerusalem’s French School of Biblical and Archaeological Research.
+- The victim is a 48-year-old French Catholic nun and researcher at the French School of Biblical and Archaeological Research.

-- Schreiber faces a charge of assault motivated by hostility towards a religious group.
+- The indictment alleges the assault was motivated by hostility towards a religious group.

 What Happened